Ascot Racecourse: Schedule of races

-QIPCO King George Diamond Weekend
+King George Diamond Weekend

-While the grandeur of Royal Ascot takes centre stage in June, Ascot's premier summer race actually takes place in July.
-As Europe's midsummer middle-distance showpiece, The King George VI and Queen Elizabeth QIPCO Stakes has seen many champions crowned including legends such as Mill Reef, Dancing Brave, Nashwan, Galileo and Enable.
-In 2020 Enable made history by becoming the first triple winner of the race having also landed the crown in 2019 following an epic duel with Crystal Ocean and as a three-year-old in 2017.
+While the grandeur of Royal Ascot takes centre stage in June, Ascot's premier summer race actually takes place in July, sponsored by QIPCO.
+As Europe's midsummer middle-distance showpiece, the King George VI and Queen Elizabeth Stakes has seen many champions crowned.
+In 2020, Enable made history by becoming the first triple winner of the race having also won in 2019 and as a three-year-old in 2017.
 There are also two dual winners to date – Dahlia and Swain.

-British Champions Day
+QIPCO British Champions Day

 Since 2011 Ascot has staged QIPCO British Champions Day annually in October, now the culmination of the European elite flat racing season.
-The great Frankel won The Queen Elizabeth II Stakes on Champions Day 2011, and the curtain came down on the career of officially the best horse of all time when he won The Champion Stakes a year later.
-Sir Henry Cecil's pride and joy won five of his 14 races at Ascot in all.

-The culmination of the British Champions Series, QIPCO British Champions Day sees the crowning of the Champion Jockey, Champion Apprentice, Champion Trainer and Champion Owner of each year.
-The day hosts five Group races, four of them being Group 1, providing a truly unique day of quality racing.
-The meeting also has a strong social atmosphere, with a post-racing after party seeing off the flat season in style.
+The culmination of the British Champions Series, this sees the crowning of the Champion Jockey, Champion Apprentice, Champion Trainer and Champion Owner of each year.
+The day hosts five Group races, all of them being Group 1.

 Notable races

 Shergar Cup

 The Shergar Cup is an annual event, taking place in August, at Ascot since 2000.
 Named in honour of Shergar, who won the 1981 Epsom Derby, the day was originally sponsored by Shergar's owner, the Aga Khan.
 Now sponsored by Dubai Duty Free, the event attracts approximately 30,000 spectators each year.

 The world's premier international jockeys competition has four teams: Great Britain and Ireland, Europe, The Rest of The World and The Girls.
 Teams compete for points in each of the six races in an attempt to win the Shergar Cup, presented to the winning team at the closing ceremony.
 The Alistair Haggis Silver Saddle is also awarded to the jockey with the most points at the end of the day, with previous winners including Kieren Fallon, Ryan Moore, Sammy Jo Bell and Hayley Turner.

 A post racing concert is also held at the Dubai Duty Free Shergar Cup, with previous acts including Rita Ora, Craig David and All Saints.